Huulab/Ucaps-seq/sDNA.md

-# Pipeline for synthetic DNA sequencing data
+# Pipeline for synthetic DNA

 ## samples in this parts
 | sample title | pipeline |